EuroLeague awards: EuroLeague Top 16 Stage MVP

-EuroLeague Top 16 MVP
+EuroLeague Group Stage MVP

-The EuroLeague Top 16 MVP award was the MVP award for the Top 16 stage of the season.
+The EuroLeague Group Stage MVP award was the MVP award for the first group stage of the season.
 The award was based on the PIR stat, instead of a voting process.
-It began in the 2001–02 season, and it was discontinued after the 2003–04 season.
-It was phased out as an award, when the EuroLeague created the EuroLeague MVP of the Month and EuroLeague Full Season awards in place of it, beginning in the 2004–05 season.
+It began in the 2000–01 season and it was discontinued after the 2003–04 season.
+It was phased out as an award, when the EuroLeague created the EuroLeague MVP of the Month and EuroLeague MVP awards in place of it, beginning in the 2004–05 season.

 EuroLeague MVP of the Month

 The EuroLeague MVP of the Month award is the award for the league's best player for each month of the season.
 The award began in the 2004–05 season.

 EuroLeague MVP of the Round

 The EuroLeague MVP of the Round award is the award for the league's best player for each round of the season.
 The award is given to the player that has the highest PIR stat among all players from winning teams for that round's EuroLeague games.
 The award is given based on a one-game performance.
 The award began in the 2000–01 season.